Docker Image Builds

 Prerequisites

-Before you begin, make sure you have:- A PlayFlow project with an API key (find it in Project Settings on the dashboard)
+Before you begin, make sure you have:- A PlayFlow project with a server API key (the

-- A Docker image pushed to an accessible container registry (Docker Hub, GitHub Container Registry, AWS ECR, etc.)
+pf_-prefixed key from Project Settings on the dashboard).
+Keep it server-side — in CI, store it as a secret.
+Client keys (pfclient_) are meant for game builds and cannot manage builds. - A Docker image pushed to an accessible container registry (Docker Hub, GitHub Container Registry, AWS ECR, etc.)

 - If your registry is private, the credentials to pull the image